 A new ‘UK fertiliser’ label will replace the ‘EC fertiliser’ label for fertilisers sold in the UK.

-Trading with the EU and EEA
+Trading with the EU and European Economic Area (EEA)

 You must use a laboratory on the EU Commission’s published list to carry out any required compliance testing.